The Two-File LLM

 Where the money lives

 Inference, by comparison, is cheap.
 A single beefy machine can serve a 70B model.
-The asymmetry between training and inference cost is the central economic fact of LLMs.
+The asymmetry between training and inference cost is the central economic fact of LLMs — and he's blunt that by today's standards even those training numbers are "rookie numbers," off by 10× or more for frontier models, which run into the tens or hundreds of millions of dollars.

 Three years on, the numbers have shifted in instructive ways.

 Pretraining ballooned in absolute terms but collapsed in capability-per-dollar.
 Llama 3 was rumoured at ~$60 million of compute.
 GPT-4 ~$100 million.
-Frontier 2025 models routinely cross $200 million.
+Current Frontier models routinely cross $200 million.
 But Karpathy's $2M Llama 2 70B is now beaten on most benchmarks by a free 8B model you can run on a laptop.
-The story isn't "training got cheaper", it's "the floor got cheaper faster than the ceiling got more expensive".

 Predicting the next token

-The loss function during training is just "make the prediction better".
+The loss function during training is just "make the next-word prediction better".
 That's the entire objective.
 No notion of correctness, no notion of helpfulness, no notion of safety.
-Just minimise cross-entropy on next-token prediction across the training corpus.
 Everything else — the apparent reasoning, the apparent knowledge, the apparent personality — falls out as a side effect of optimising that one number, hard, on enough data.

-We expected intelligence to require an engineered architecture for it.
-It turns out you can get it as an emergent property of compressing the internet by predicting the next word.
+We expected intelligence to require an architecture engineered for it.
+It turns out you can get a lot of it as an emergent property of compressing the internet by predicting the next word.

 Base model vs assistant

 The base model is what falls out of pretraining.
 It's a document completion engine.
 Give it the start of a Wikipedia article and it continues writing it.
-Give it "Question: What is the capital of France?" and it might continue "Question: What is the capital of Germany?", because the most likely continuation of one question in its training data was another question, not an answer.
+Give it a question and it might just continue with more questions, because in its training data one question is often followed by another, not by an answer.

 - DPO (Direct Preference Optimisation, late 2023) replaced classic RLHF with a simpler loss that doesn't need a separate reward model.
 Most current open-source models are DPO-tuned.

 - Online RL with verifiable rewards has surged in 2025.
 DeepSeek-R1 and OpenAI's o-series both use it.
-Instead of humans labelling which answer is better, automatic graders (does the code pass? does the maths verify?) score the outputs, and the model learns to produce verifiable-correct answers.
+Instead of humans labelling which answer is better, automatic graders (does the code pass? does the maths verify?) score the outputs — which, as we'll see, is exactly the "reward function" Karpathy said the field was missing.

 - Instruction-tuned base models are common now (Llama 3 Instruct, Qwen3 Instruct etc. ship pre-aligned).
 Karpathy's clean separation between base model and assistant is blurring.

-Most of the model's capability comes from stage 1, not stages 2 or 3.
-SFT and RLHF polish capabilities pretraining already produced.
-If a base model is bad at maths, no amount of preference labelling will fix it.
-This is why frontier-lab spending is overwhelmingly on pretraining, not alignment.
+Most of the model's capability still traces back to stage 1, not stages 2 or 3 — SFT and RLHF polish capabilities pretraining already produced.
+If a base model can't do maths, no amount of preference labelling will fix it.
+Hence why frontier-lab spending is overwhelmingly on pretraining.

 Scaling laws